Seagate/cortx/doc/be/EOSTUTORIAL.rst

    -  Focus on follow on projects (Sage3, etc)

--  Promote Open sourcing of EOS
+-  Promote Open sourcing of CORTX

 -  Developing new IP/Patents based on R&D

 -  Influencing wider research & technology roadmaps in EU (w/ ETP4HPC)

-   -  Also gather inputs on R&D areas of value for EOS & Seagate
+   -  Also gather inputs on R&D areas of value for CORTX & Seagate

 ..